ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 IANA is asked to add the following entries to the "OAuth Parameters" registry.

-* Name: "token_uploaded"
+* Name: "token_upload"
-* Parameter Usage Location: token response
+* Parameter Usage Location: token request and token response
 * Change Controller: IESG
 * Reference: {{&SELF}}